 Indulge.
 Because after making the dough and rolling it out a million times, you completely deserve to.
+Enjoy them plain or with jam or homemade raspberry sauce.
 Interested in chocolate croissants?
-That recipe is coming later this month. 🙂
+Of course you are!

 - 1/4 cup (4 Tablespoons; 60g) unsalted butter, softened to room temperature